deeptigp/deeptigp.github.io/index.md

  [<a href="https://www.linkedin.com/in/deeptigp/">LinkedIn</a>]
 </figcaption>
 </figure>
 I am an Assistant Professor at Boston University in the <a href="https://www.bu.edu/cs/"> Department of Computer Science </a> and also a Member of Technical Staff at Runway.
-My research interests are in building safe, interpretable, and robust computer vision systems and also improving their reasoning capabilities.
+My research interests are in building safe, interpretable, and robust computer vision systems and also on improving their reasoning capabilities.
 I obtained my PhD at the University of Texas at Austin and worked at Facebook AI Research and Runway prior to joining BU.
 <br>

 **Note to prospective students:**